eyobodega/Simulate-MMU/README.md

 You will need to treat `BACKING_STORE.bin` as a random-access file so that you can randomly seek to certain positions of the file for reading.
 We suggest using the standard C library functions for performing I/O, including `fopen()`, `fread()`, `fseek()`,and `fclose()`.
-The size of physical memory is the same as the size of the virtual address space, i.e., 65,536 bytes, so you do not need to be concerned about page replacements during a page fault.
-Later, we describe a modification to this project using a smaller amount of physical memory; at that point, a page-replacement strategy will be required.
+The size of physical memory is the same as the size of the virtual address space, i.e., 65,536 bytes, so you do not need to be concerned about page replacements during a page fault at this phase.
+Later, in phase 2, we describe a modification to this project assuming a smaller amount of physical memory, for which, a  page-replacement strategy will be required.

 ### Test Files Located in StartKit
 We provide the file `addresses.txt`, which contains integer values representing logical addresses ranging from 0 to 65535